gunja-prasanth/digital-electronics/PHASE 4 Sequential Logic/day20_d_latch_flipflop/RTL_DESIGN/README.md

 ## 🎯 Objective

-Design and verify a D Flip-Flop using Verilog.
+Design and verify a D Flip-Flop using the Verilog.

 ---

 ## 📌 Design Description

-D Flip-Flop captures input data at the rising edge of clock.
+D Flip-Flop captures input data at the rising edge of the clock.

 ### Inputs: